torbsd/torbsd.github.io/faq.md

 With a production-quality OpenBSD Tor Browser Bundle port, porting to other BSDs or any other POSIX-based systems should be relatively trivial task.

+## ["Can you please build Tor Browser not only for -current but also for stable versions like 5.7 and 5.8] (https://lists.torproject.org/pipermail/tor-dev/2015-October/009810.html) on OpenBSD? ##

+New OpenBSD ports are [developed against OpenBSD -current] (http://www.openbsd.org/faq/ports/testing.html).
+To maintain versions for anything outside of -current at this point is beyond our resources, unfortunately.

 ## "Are you associated with the Tor Project?" ##